*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 Tips and F.A.Q.

 Like springtime!
-These lavender lemon cupcakes have a beautiful hint of floral lavender flavor, softened a bit with vanilla and brightened by the lemon cream cheese frosting.
+These lemon lavender cupcakes have a beautiful hint of floral lavender flavor, softened a bit with vanilla and brightened by the lemon cream cheese frosting.
 And the lavender flavor in these lavender lemon cupcakes isn’t intense at all!
 I love using lavender extract because it allows precise control over the amount of lavender flavor.
 If you are hesitant about baking with lavender, you could start with just half the lavender extract called for in the recipe card below.
 You’ll still have beautifully flavored cupcakes with a more subtle lavender aroma.

 My secret for these lavender lemon cupcakes is using vegetable oil instead of butter.
 Just like in my mini vanilla cake, the oil keeps the cupcakes from drying out.
 Most cupcakes are made with butter as the primary fat, which adds flavor.
 However, because butter is about 18% water, a lot of the moisture added to the batter when butter is used can evaporate during or after baking.
 Vegetable oil, by contrast, is 100% fat.
 That means that all of the richness and moisture provided by the oil remains in the cupcakes well after they’re baked and lasts for days.